FejixGUI/fejix/README.md

     there a *lot* of nice shiny features in the giant fragmented world of graphical operating systems.

-> Note, however, that hardly anything has been done so far.
 > This library is in its earliest development stage.
 > The most interesting thing to see here is this emoji: 🌸.
 > Yay.